morrownr/7612u/Bridged_Wireless_Access_Point-Ubuntu-1.md

 A bridged wireless access point works within an existing ethernet network to add WiFi capability where it does not exist or to extend the network to WiFi capable computers and devices in areas where the WiFi signal is weak or otherwise does not meet expectations.
+This is also known as a Dumb AP (non-routed) setup.

 This guide disables Network Manager and makes use of systemd-networkd so as to provide consistency among the various Linux platforms that